The Ritz Carlton Naples resorts are the king and queen of the Paradise Coast hotels

 Pools & Beach

-Both Ritz Carlton Naples resorts offer family pools.
+Both Ritz Carlton Naples resorts offer offer outdoor pools.
 The Beach Resort tends to draw a larger crowd since its hotel has many more rooms than the Golf Resort.
 There are plenty of families and children’s pool amenities and chairs.
 Foosball, billiards, and ping pong tables are nearby with siblings and parents competing.

 Guests walk the elevated path over the wildlife to the beach from the pool area in hopes of seeing river otters, (hopefully) small alligators, and spotted gar fish.